home-assistant/addons/git_pull/DOCS.md

 your local machine configuration folder will be overwritten with an empty configuration folder and you will need to restore from a backup.

+Also make sure you have access to your system via SSH or to the homeassistant filesystem in case you have to restore files from backup.

 ## How to use

 In the configuration section, set the repository field to your repository's